limecodes/neuronos-dev-exercise/README.md

 - Give the above, this behaviour is simulated in this extension
 - It's assumed that the message ID's are in the format `msg{number}`

+### Data/Messages

+- We're assuming that the data that we're recieving from the API isn't sensitive and therefore doesn't need to be encrypted when stored.

 ### Data Storage

 - The extension relies solely on Chrome's storage for the state and doesn't make use of any other databases or storage other than the mocked endpoint